NoMoreFood/putty-cac/README.md

 ## Command Line Usage
 PuTTY CAC supports the same command line options as PuTTY.
 In place of a PuTTY key file path for any PuTTY utility, you can specific certificate thumbprint.
 For example, `putty.exe CAPI:716B8B58D8F2C3A7F98F3F645161B1BF9818B689 ...` will load the noted thumbprint from the Windows certificate store.
 For certificates from PKCS libraries, the syntax is the similiar with the addition the library following the thumbprint.
 For example, `PKCS:716B8B58D8F2C3A7F98F3F645161B1BF9818B689=C:\Windows\Library.dll ...`.

 Pageant supports the following additional command line options to control its operation.
 Most of these are also settable from the user interface.
 Once set, these options are saved through subsequent Pageant executions unless specifically unset.
-Settings that change Pageant certificate selection dialogs will also affect certificates in the standard PuTTY application:
+Settings that change Pageant certificate selection dialogs will also affect certificate selection in the standard PuTTY application:
 * Automatically load any compatible CAPI certificates at startup: `-autoload`,`-autoloadoff`
 * Save key list between PuTTY executions: `-savecertlist`,`-savecertlistoff`
 * Enable supplementary PIN caching in Pageant: `-forcepincache`,`-forcepincacheoff`